PCLAeroParams/TChem-atm/docs/methodology.md

 ## **Reaction types**
-Currently, TChem-atm can reproduce gas chemistry for two complex reaction mechanisms: the gas chemistry of $\eee{}$ v3, i.e., the UCI chemistry(University of California Irvine), and the Carbon Bond 2005 chemical mechanism, which is well-formulated for urban to remote troposphere conditions([Dawson](https://gmd.copernicus.org/articles/15/3663/2022/),[Yarwood](https://www.camx.com/Files/CB05_Final_Report_120805.pdf)).
-To represent, these mechanism, TChem-atm has Troe, Arrhenius, Troe-Arrenious ratio, and  Custom-H2O2 types.
+Currently, TChem-atm can reproduce gas chemistry for two complex reaction mechanisms: the gas chemistry of $\eee{}$ v3, i.e., the UCI chemistry (University of California Irvine), and the Carbon Bond 2005 chemical mechanism, which is well-formulated for urban to remote troposphere conditions ([Dawson](https://gmd.copernicus.org/articles/15/3663/2022/),[Yarwood](https://www.camx.com/Files/CB05_Final_Report_120805.pdf)).
+To represent these mechanisms, TChem-atm implements Troe, Arrhenius, Troe-Arrenious ratio, and Custom-H2O2 reaction types.

 Next, we present the expression for the forward rate constant of the reaction types implemented in TChem-atm.
 In these equations, $\mathrm{T}$, $\mathrm{P}$, $[M]$ correspond to the temperature, pressure, and air concentration.